w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 Public referenda can be proposed and voted on by any token holder in the system as long as they provide a bond.
 After a proposal is made, others can agree with it by *endorsing* it and putting up tokens equal to the original bond.
-Every launch period, the most endorsed proposal will be moved to the public referenda table where it can be voted upon.
-Voters who are willing to lock up their tokens for a greater duration of time can do so and get their vote amplified.
+During every launch period, the most endorsed proposal will be moved to the public referenda table where it can be voted upon.
+Voters who are willing to lock up their tokens for a greater duration of time can do so and get their votes amplified.
 For more details on the governance system please see [here](../learn/learn-governance.md).

 This guide will instruct token holders how to propose and vote on public referenda using the